 Without this option, input files with standard optimization, VMC, and DMC blocks are generated.
-When the "-production" option is specified, an input file containing more complex options that may be more suitable for large runs at HPC centers is generated.
+When the "-production" option is specified, an input file containing complex options that may be more suitable for large runs at HPC centers is generated.
 This option is for users who are already familiar with QMC and QMCPACK .
-Feedback on the standard and production sample inputs is encouraged.
+We encourage feedback on the standard and production sample inputs.